-In approximately four to five pages (typed, double-spaced, including footnotes that reference course materials; no bibliography required), each paper will develop and support a direct response to the question: what was the most significant theme or point in this unit?
-It should demonstrate your analytical understanding of the unit's content; synthesize and make connections across the unit; and draw meaningfully and specifically from a range of course materials (eg. lectures, readings, films, discussions) to support an historical answer to the question.
-For these assignments, you are only expected to use course materials; outside research will not be rewarded in the assessment.
+For each ETC paper, I will distribute questions at the beginning of the unit.
+At the end of the unit, you will then develop and support a response to one of the questions in approximately four to five pages (typed, double-spaced, including footnotes that reference course materials; no bibliography required for this assignment).
+Your responses should demonstrate your analytical understanding of the unit's content; synthesize and make connections across the unit; and draw meaningfully and specifically from a range of course materials to support an historical answer to the question.
+You are only expected to use course materials; outside research will not be rewarded in the assessment.

-Deadline: The papers are due on Canvas by 11:59pm on their respective deadlines: any two of 26 February (Unit I), 26 March (Unit II), and 23 April (Unit III).
+Deadline: The ETC papers are due on Canvas by 11:59pm on their respective deadlines: any two of 26 February (Unit I), 26 March (Unit II), and 23 April (Unit III).

-Assessment: The papers will be evaluated based on demonstrated knowledge, understanding, and synthesis of course content ( $\sim$ 40%), analytical insight and effective use of evidence to develop an historical response to the question ( $\sim$ 40%), written expression ( $\sim$ 20%), and adherence to instructions and principles of academic integrity (required to pass).
+Assessment: The ETC papers will be evaluated based on demonstrated knowledge, understanding, and synthesis of course content (~40%), analytical insight and effective use of evidence to develop an historical response to the question (~40%), written expression (~20%), and adherence to instructions and principles of academic integrity (required to pass).

-Find out more on Canvas.
+Find out more about these papers on Canvas.
 Learning objectives 1-3

-Research project (proposal & essay)
+Research project (proposal & final product)

-40% of your grade will be assessed based on an original research project that centres primary source investigation of an historical topic related to British Columbia - either a topic that we will not otherwise explore in the course (but is still feasible to research with existing, accessible sources as required by the assignment) or a significant elaboration on something we will explore in the course.
-More specifically, you will examine how one topic, event, or theme was represented in one body of primary sources produced at the time/in the context.
-The final product will be an essay that develops and supports an historical argument growing from your work with the primary sources, and supported by an understanding of historical context based on peer-reviewed scholarship.
-We will talk a lot more about this throughout the term, and I will distribute a list of suggested topics and primary sources prior to the proposal.
-The work will be assessed in two stages: 5% for the proposal and 35% for the final project (including a reflection).
+40% of your grade will be assessed based on a research project.
+The task here is to design and execute a research project focused on an historical topic related to drugs in Canada - either a topic that we will not otherwise explore in the course (but is still feasible to research with existing, accessible sources) or a significant elaboration on something we will explore in the course.
+The final product will take the form of either an academic essay or another medium/genre that allows you to demonstrate research and develop an historical interpretation.
+This work will be assessed in two stages: 5% for the proposal and 35% for the final project (including a reflection).